 Nelson Mandela declared “The Cuban people hold a special place in the heart of the African people.
 Their contribution to African independence, freedom and justice, goes unparalleled for its principled and selfless character”.

 Fidel has died and Raul is stepping down as the Cuban President and elections are underway to choose a new President.
 There will be change and the future is uncertain but thankfully, there is a determination amongst the people that the revolutionary goals and ideals shall remain.
 We hope you will explore this web site further and learn more of this exceptional country, both its successes and failures.

 Our Mission Statement

 The CCFA Niagara undertakes to initiate and promote activity and continuous growth of friendship between the Canadian and Cuban Peoples.
-Our activities will directed toward the development of mutual exchanges in the areas of information, culture, health and education.
+Our activities are directed toward the development of mutual exchanges in the areas of information, culture, health and education.
 We work in cooperation with other groups and individuals in Canada having similar aims and interests.